-PokéPark Kanto is Japan’s first permanent outdoor Pokémon theme park, opened in February 2026 inside Yomiuriland, on the western edge of Tokyo.
+PokéPark Kanto is Japan's first permanent outdoor Pokémon theme park, opened February 2026 inside Yomiuriland on the western edge of Tokyo.
 It is spectacular — and it is also one of the hardest tickets in Japan right now.
-Tickets sell out in minutes, key experiences require a separate in-park reservation race, and almost every piece of reliable information about how to actually pull off a visit exists only in Japanese.
+Tickets sell out in minutes, key experiences require a same-day in-park reservation race, and almost every piece of reliable information exists only in Japanese.

 PokéPark Kanto at a glance